25C-NBOMe: Russia

 Russia became the first country to regulate the NBOME class.
 The entire NBOMe series of psychoactives became controlled in the Russian Federation starting October, 2011.

 Sweden

 Sveriges riksdag added 25C-NBOMe to schedule I ("substances, plant materials and fungi which normally do not have medical use") as narcotics in Sweden as of Aug 1, 2013, published by Medical Products Agency in their regulation LVFS 2013:15 listed as 25C-NBOMe 2-(4-kloro-2,5-dimetoxifenyl)-N-(2-metoxibensyl)etanamin.

 United States

 Several NBOMe series compounds will be temporarily scheduled in the United States for 2 years.
 The temporary scheduling applies to 25C-NBOMe, 25B-NBOMe, and 25I-NBOMe.
 In November 2015, the temporary scheduling was extended for another year.
+Subsequently, they became permanently controlled.